makeabilitylab/physcomp/sensors/index.md

 | --------------------- | -------------------- |
 | ![Picture of ADXL335 - 5V ready triple-axis accelerometer (+-3g analog out)](assets/images/ADXL335_Accelerometer_Adafruit.png) | ![Adafruit LIS3DH Triple-Axis Accelerometer (+-2g/4g/8g/16g)](assets/images/LIS3DH_Accelerometer_Adafruit.png) |

+#### Binary output

+Finally, some "sensors" are either on or off (which could be construed as a type of simple digital output but not one specifically encoded for a microcontroller so does not qualify as "digital signal" in our taxonomy).
+For example, [reed switches](https://en.wikipedia.org/wiki/Reed_switch) close in the presence of a magnetic field and [tilt ball switches](https://www.adafruit.com/product/173) are hollow tubes with an enclosed conductive ball, which moves to close internal contacts in certain tube orientations (or tilts).

+[Platt](https://learning.oreilly.com/library/view/encyclopedia-of-electronic/9781449334307) provides an even deeper breakdown of sensor output types, including open collectors and sensors that change in current rather than voltage.
+See his book for details.

 ### Evaluating a sensor

 There are a variety of important criteria when evaluating a sensor's capabilities, including: